 Soul stones can be shattered to free the soul.

 Soul fragments look like crystal glass with a pleasant pearlescent sheen.
 They have the same unnatural glow as soul stones, but feel warm and peaceful.
-In common shops these stones are also taboo because of the disdain surrounding soul stones and demons don't like the taste of soul shards, but most black markets accept soul shards.
+They do not contain souls, instead they hold the pains of the deceased, allowing the dead to pass on peacefully.
+In common shops these stones are also taboo because of the disdain surrounding soul stones and demons don't like the taste of soul shards, but most black markets accept them.

 Technology or Mechromancy looks like steampunk Final Fantasy with Warcraft guns as the common look, and RWBY and Godeater weaponry for the more advanced weapons.
 These arcane machines run on Ragnite, which is a glowing blue manna stone that is mined from the earth, and refined into batteries that power these machines similar to electricity, but instead of wires it is connected by rune lines.
 For communication, there is only radio-like devices called ECHO that can also play and record messages, that uses the magical leylines of Leor to send and receive messages freely.
 ECHO devices can only be used in areas covered by hidden ECHO towers that are controlled by Bandit Warlords.
 Submarine like machines do not exist, though heavy air pumped diver suits do.
 Flying machines are rare, and only the Crimson Raiders allied with the warlord The Godfather of Sanctuary are known to have a large flying zeppelin that serves as the raiders' base and ECHO tower for the two bandit groups.